If you're using the Classic builder, you can find that article here.

-6. For each question, use the Calculator to add scores to the answers to match the corresponding personality type (i.e. remember how we mapped multiples of 10 to the corresponding trait in step four?)
+6. For each question, use Branching and calculations to add scores to the answers to match the corresponding personality type (i.e. remember how we mapped multiples of 10 to the corresponding trait in step four?)

 Here’s a graphic that shows how the scoring works for the remaining four questions in Beardbrand’s typeform.
 See how the same score is given to a specific personality trait answer across the different questions?

 7. Beardbrand added an Email question to capture people’s contact details and subscribe them to their mailing list.
 This was made optional to give folks the option to skip if they don’t want to give out their info.
 It can also help to improve completion rates.